USP <711> Dissolution Stage Testing Explained (+ Excel Calculator for Stage 1, 2, and 3 Testing)

 Dissolution testing plays a vital role in the pharmaceutical industry, serving as a critical step in the development and quality control of dosage forms.
-This essential testing enables the evaluation of both the rate and extent of drug release from a formulated product, allowing for a thorough assessment of the product's bioavailability and therapeutic effectiveness.
-With its ability to provide valuable insights, dissolution testing ensures the highest standards of quality and efficacy are met in pharmaceutical formulations.
+This testing enables the evaluation of both the rate and extent of drug release from a formulated product.

-To comply with dissolution requirements, the quantity of active ingredient dissolved from the tested dosage units must align with the specifications provided in Acceptance Table 1 from the FDA guidance.
+To comply with dissolution requirements, the quantity of active ingredient dissolved from the tested dosage units must align with the specifications provided in USP <711>.
 It is imperative to conduct testing across all three stages unless the results conform at either S1 or S2.

 Reference: USP <711> Dissolution

-To streamline calculations for stage testing, we have developed a template that determines whether your data meets the FDA dissolution guidance.
-By inputting the dissolution data and the corresponding Q values, the template will indicate whether each stage has passed or failed.
+To streamline calculations for stage testing, we have developed a template that determines whether your data meets the USP <711> dissolution guidance.
+By entering the dissolution data and the corresponding Q values, the template will indicate whether each stage has passed or failed.
 This tool simplifies the process and ensures adherence to regulatory standards.

 Stage 1